OfficeDev/office-js-docs-pr/docs/testing/unit-testing.md

 In some scenarios, efficient testing requires that mock objects be created or modified at runtime; that is, while the tests are running.
 The following are examples:

-- The function that is being tested behaves differently when called a second time, from how it behaves when first called.
+- The function that is being tested behaves differently when called a second time.
 You need to first test the function with one mock object, then change this mock object and test the function again with the changed mock object.
 - You need to test a function against multiple arguments quickly.
 For example, you need to test a function with a mock object that has a color property and then test the function again with a mock object that has a text property, but is otherwise identical to the original mock object.

 The `OfficeMockObject` has three methods to help in these scenarios.